lanl/phoebus/README.md

 Phifty One Ergs Blows Up a Star

-# Attaining the Source Code
+# Obtaining the Source Code

 `phoebus` uses submodules extensively.
 To make sure you get them all, clone it as
 ```bash